Baby Can I Hold You

-"Baby Can I Hold You" is the third single released by American contemporary folk artist Tracy Chapman, released in October 1988.
-The song reached the top 50 in the United States, unlike its predecessor, "Talkin' 'bout a Revolution", but it failed to become Chapman's second top 40 hit, peaking at number 48.
-It did, however, give her a second chart entry on the US Adult Contemporary charts, peaking at number 19 in early 1989.
-Given the commercial decline Chapman suffered following the release of her second album Crossroads, "Baby Can I Hold You" also became her last top 50 hit until 1996's "Give Me One Reason".
-In July 1990, the song reached number one in Portugal.
+"Baby Can I Hold You" is a song by American contemporary folk musician Tracy Chapman, released as the third and final single from her debut album, Tracy Chapman, in October 1988.
+The song reached the top 50 in the United States, peaking at number 48 on the Billboard Hot 100, and was her last US top-50 hit until 1996's "Give Me One Reason".
+Worldwide, the song entered the top 40 in Canada and New Zealand, while in Brazil and Portugal, it peaked at number one.
 Chapman re-released the song in 2001, in support of her first greatest hits album Collection.